 We begin with the concept of Qi (pronouced ‘Chee’) – the energy of ‘functional vitality’ or as I call it Vital Inertia – the motivating force behind all functions of our organs and systems, from physical to thoughts & emotions.² We detect its flow and state of health similar to observing the patterns (symptoms) made by the wind as is ripples through the trees (our bodies) – the wind invisible, but its effects apparent.
 The nature of Qi is to flow unimpeded as a river does.
 When Qi flows, our health and experience of life flows with ease as well, we move towards our goals with more grace and natural joy.
 And like a river, Qi is known to stagnate, become sluggish, stuck or blocked, implying that on some level the basic function of an organ or system has become impaired – and may not show up on a lab test.
 The single primary cause of a ‘stagnation of Qi’ is unfulfilled desires – and if you take a moment to turn inwards to reflect, even as far back as your childhood… what else but unfulfilled desire is at the root of our suffering?
 Even if the desire was to simply not feel hurt…

 It has been well understood for thousands of years that emotions themselves, when in excess or imbalance, cause Qi to flow erratically.
 Each of the emotions has a predictable and recognizable effect on Qi – for example chronic anger, like fire, causes Qi to rise, manifesting as symptoms such as flushed face, headaches, or bloodshot eyes among others (though these in themselves do not automatically imply anger as a cause, there are numerous others – this is what makes the medicine wholistic).
 So while all flowing emotions are healthy, if excessive or suppressed they may lead to chronic blocks or disharmonious movements of Qi which then impact our physical bodies further downstream.
 Our bodies define what is appropriate and what is harmful by communicating through signs & symptoms.
 Conversely, Qi can also stagnate through less optimal foods or eating habits, overwork/stress or other factors, which in turn can create predictable emotional symptoms such as depression or irritability.
-Thus in either case, the work is to uncover the root… And in doing so, we free up much needed energy, and inspiration naturally follows.
+Thus in either case, the work is to uncover the root… And in doing so, we free up much needed energy… and inspiration naturally follows.

 THE UNION OF BODY AND MIND (Yin & Yang)

 Symptoms such as feeling “stuck in life” will almost certainly coincide with symptoms of stagnation in your body.
 By freeing the flow of one, the other often follows – so long as we give it space to do so.
 Our mental-emotional states are inseparable from our physical health.
-I often illustrate this with the image of a beautiful flowering plant – the roots of the plant representing our physical bodies, while the flower is our mental emotional creative consciousness – the health of which is firmly rooted in health of the body – they are one unit.
+I often illustrate this with the image of a beautiful flowering plant: the roots of the plant representing our physical bodies, while the flower is our mental emotional creative consciousness – the health of which is firmly rooted in health of the body – they are one unit.
 Vice-versa, a healthy mind will in turn make healthy choices in how to take care and nourish the body through listening and respecting its needs.
 So while not all physical symptoms imply an emotional root, very often stubborn ones which do not respond to treatment are most likely due to the root being ultimately emotional in nature.
 Conversely stubborn emotional reactions/responses may not become fully resolved, which is to say may still become triggered, until they have been moved from the physical body as well.
-Talk therapy may be effective in some cases, but have we truly released the trauma from our whole being, or simply rationalized it away and returned to the status quo?
+Talk therapy may be effective in some cases, but have we truly released the trauma from our whole being, or simply rationalized it away and returned to the cerebral status quo?

 From its very foundation, Traditional Chinese Medicine does not separate the body from the Spirit.
 This is most obvious when looking at the ‘Zangfu‘ traditional ‘Organ’ systems.
-In Chinese medicine, the ‘Organs’ represent a far greater sphere of action than our literal anatomical organs – instead, it is best to think of them as concepts with physical locations.
+In Chinese medicine, the ‘Organs’ represent a far greater sphere of action than our literal anatomical organs – instead, it is best to think of them as umbrella concepts with physically rooted locations.
 Rooted in the ‘Five Phases’ or ‘Five Elements’ theory (further explored here), the traditional view of Organs are as collections of corresponding body-mind-spirit functions, assigned into systems and named after the organs.
 In other words, from the modern biomedical view the organs are physical only, whereas in Chinese medicine they also include associated emotions and qualities of being such as willpower or decisiveness – to name a very few.
 Further elaborating on my Flowering Plant image, imagine a garden of five flowering plants – each with its own root system which interact and interweave with the others; while each having their own stalks, leaves, branches, flowers and even fragrances.
 Each of these aspects represent a corresponding tissue such as the muscles, a sense organ, and other physical manifestations – but most importantly for Guidance sessions, corresponding emotions and aspects of consciousness or Spirit.
 Thus, by bringing the ‘Organ’ back online, we bring back the vitality to all of these aspects – by watering the roots of the plant the whole plant thrives, and the bud of unripe/withdrawn emotions emotions such as fear, begins to blossom into its flower – fearlessness & courage.
 This is simply the natural way of things – we must have the bud of fear, to blossom into the flower of courage.

 We now have to ask… why did these roots get damaged to begin with?

-As children we have not yet developed tools of communication or even the strength to protect our boundaries – we know something has wronged us in some way, sometimes deeply and often deeper than we or they even realized, but we were essentially powerless to do anything about it.
+As children we have not yet developed tools of communication or even the strength to protect our boundaries – we know something has wronged us in some way, sometimes deeply and often deeper than we even realized, but we were essentially powerless to do anything about it.
 If these emotions are not fully expressed and purged from our systems, in an effort to maintain healthy cognitive function especially in a developing and relatively malleable mind, our brains develop psychological programs (templates) to cope with or avoid further traumas.
 Our conscious minds move on, yet the incompletely expressed emotions lodge in our physical body (which can be seen as an extension of the unconscious mind) as blockages of Qi, becoming like toxins slowly draining away our vitality year by year – without our consciously even knowing so.
 Most commonly, these old emotions are stored in our ‘guts’ or the actual acupuncture channels themselves, though in essence they can lodge anywhere.

 I often use an amoeba and petri dish metaphor.
 Apparently an experiment (the story is more important than the literal citation, I’ll look into it however) was done where poisonous ink was injected into a small petri dish with an amoeba.
 The little amoeba can’t survive surrounded by the toxic environment, so to adapt it engulfed the ink and sealed it off in a vacuole within itself.
 It then lived at a sub-quality but basically functional life.
 However, when it was moved into a bigger dish, it then travelled to the far side, ejected the ink, and then moved away to safety.